Linuxfabrik/lfops/roles/open_vm_tools/README.md

 # Ansible Role linuxfabrik.lfops.open_vm_tools

 This role installs the [Open VM Tools](https://github.com/vmware/open-vm-tools/), a *set of services and modules that enable several features in VMware products for better management of, and seamless user interactions with, guests.
-It includes kernel modules for enhancing the performance of virtual machines running Linux or other VMware supported Unix like guest operating systems.*
+It includes kernel modules for enhancing the performance of virtual machines running Linux or other VMware supported Unix like guest operating systems.* It also starts and enables `vmtoolsd`.

 ## Tags